BenedettiLucca/BenedettiLucca/README.md

 I’m interested in Ethereum, DeFi, Rollups, Linux and free software.

-I’m currently learning Python, JavaScript and solidity.
+I’m currently learning Python, JavaScript and Solidity.

 I’m looking to collaborate on open-source projects.